syncfusion-content/javascript-docs/js/api/ejRibbon.md

-To specify the application menu or backstage page.Specify the type of application tab as "ApplicationMenu" to render the application menu or "BackStagePage" to render backstage page in the ribbon control.
+To specify the application menu or backstage page.Specify the type of application tab as "ej.Ribbon.applicationTabType.menu" to render the application menu or "ej.Ribbon.applicationTabType.backstage" to render backstage page in the ribbon control.